ArchipelagoMW/Archipelago/docs/adding games.md

 * Detect and react when a location has been "checked" by the player by sending a network packet to the server
 * Receive and parse network packets when the player receives an item from the server, and reward it to the player on demand
-  * **Any** item can be received any number of times, up to and far surpassing those that the game might normally expect
+  * **Any** of your items can be received any number of times, up to and far surpassing those that the game might normally expect
   * Items can be sent from the server and so might not have a player or location attributed to them
 * Be able to change the port for saved connection info
   * Rooms hosted on the website attempt to reserve their port, but since there are a limited amount of numbers, this